ShaimaM/GooglePlayStoreApps/README.md

   2. To Find The Range Of `Rating` For The Most And Least Popular `Category` In Google Play Store .

-  3. To Find The Distribution Of `Rating` For Each `Genres` In Google Play Store .

-  4. To Find What The Kind Of `Content Rating` That Most Apps Belong To In Google Play Store .
+  3. To Find What The Kind Of `Content Rating` That Most Apps Belong To In Google Play Store .

-  5. To Find The Range Of Users `Rating` For Each `Content Rating` Type In Google Play Store .
+  4. To Find The Range Of Users `Rating` For Each `Content Rating` Type In Google Play Store .

-  6. Finding The Ratio Of `Paid` To `Free` Apps In Google Play Store .
+  5. Finding The Ratio Of `Paid` To `Free` Apps In Google Play Store .

-  7. Find Out If There Is A Relationship Between Apps `Rating` And `Reviews` In Google Play Store .
+  6. Find Out If There Is A Relationship Between Apps `Rating` And `Reviews` In Google Play Store .

-  8. Find Out If There Is A Relationship Between App `Ratings` And Number Of `Installs` In Google Play Store .
+  7. Find Out If There Is A Relationship Between App `Ratings` And Number Of `Installs` In Google Play Store .

-  9. To Find Out The Most Frequently Used Value For `Rating` Apps In Google Play Store .
+  8. To Find Out The Most Frequently Used Value For `Rating` Apps In Google Play Store .

 <a id='Libraries'></a>
 ## Libraries: